KKobuszewski/svfm/README.md

 The compiled module `cfunctions` contains only functions needed to evaluate forces acting on a vortex line, and one have to provide the solver for dynamics of the vortex line.

-Examples of usage of the module `cfunctions` and simulation of motion of the vortex through the lattice of impurities are in the directory `simulations`.
+Examples of usage of the module `cfunctions` are given in the directory `simulations`.